armin-es/react-graphql-world-map/README.md

 ### Installation
 On command line:
-- `git clone https://github.com/armin-es/currency-converter-web-component.git`: to clone the repository on your local computer
+- `git clone https://github.com/armin-es/react-graphql-world-map.git`: to clone the repository on your local computer
-- `cd currency-converter-web-component`: to navigate to root directory
+- `cd react-graphql-world-map`: to navigate to root directory
 - `yarn install` to install node module dependencies